jpillora/grunt-aws/README.md

 *Note:*

 This plugin aims to provide a task for each service on AWS.
-Currently however, only the Simple Storage Service `"s3"` task has been implemented.
+Currently however, only the Simple Storage Service `"s3"` and Route 53 `"route53"` tasks have been implemented.

 ## The "s3" task